(866) 678-8505

 In this example, the technician found that the brake pad was worn out.
 The brake pad is essential for the vehicle’s braking performance, and it works directly with other brake components like rotors, discs, calipers, etc.

-If the brake pads are not replaced, the squealing noise can become louder and more frequent.
+If the brake pads are not replaced, the squeaking noise can become louder and more frequent.
 As the pad deteriorates, it’ll keep losing its material that’s supposed to friction against the discs.
 Without the friction material, the brake pads start rubbing metal-on-metal, causing serious damage to the brake system.

 With these findings, the technician will also take a look at the brake rotors and calipers.
 Then, they'll plan a fix for the whole system.